 If you’re looking to hydrate your skin and/or achieve a healthy glow, squalane is definitely worth looking into.
 Squalane is generally celebrated for it’s moisturizing and emollient properties, and is particularly beneficial for anyone with dry or mature skin.
 And the benefits of squalane don’t stop at the face, either.
 Applying a small amount to parched areas on your body, like cracked heels or rough elbows, can ease dryness.
 Additionally, damaged hair in need of a drink can also absorb squalane — just be sure to apply sparingly for the best results and to prevent overly-oily strands.

-Dozens of cosmetic companies offer squalane oil in a number of their products, including SLMD Skincare.
-If you’re looking to plump up the skin and reduce the signs of aging while you hydrate, look to the SLMD Hyaluronic Acid Serum, which uses squalane to lock in the hydrating powers of hyaluronic acid for a double dose of moisture that’s easy on the skin.
+Dozens of cosmetic companies offer squalane oil in a number of their products.
+If you’re looking to plump up the skin and reduce the signs of aging while you hydrate, use a serum, which uses squalane to lock in the hydrating powers of hyaluronic acid for a double dose of moisture that’s easy on the skin.

 Anything I should keep in mind when using squalane?